 Dandelion root and Burdock root are often paired in herbal remedies.
 They are both detoxifying.
 Both support liver health.
 They are both mildly bitter.
 They both grow in the same areas and are likely to be found growing near each other.
 Both are harvested in the fall, after the first mild frost.

 According to Colleen Codekas, author of Healing Herbal Infusions, Simple and Effective Home Remedies for Colds, Muscle Pain, Upset Stomach, Stress, Skin Issues, and More (Page Street, 2018) Burdock root is anti-fungal, antibacterial, and strengthens and supports the liver.
-Dandelion root is a powerful liver detoxifier, blood purifier, and a diuretic.
+Dandelion root is a powerful liver detoxifier, blood purifier, and diuretic.
 Both burdock and dandelion are rich in antioxidants, minerals, and vitamins that support the body’s own healing powers.

 More about Healing Herbal Infusions